Country

 The Islamic Republic of Iran operates two parallel intelligence pillars under the authority of the Supreme Leader.
 The Ministry of Intelligence of the Islamic Republic of Iran (Vezarat-e Ettelaʿat va Amniyat-e Keshvar, MOIS — also known by the older acronym VEVAK), established in 1984, is the civilian intelligence ministry, formally accountable to the President and the Council of Ministers but, in practice, to the Office of the Supreme Leader through the Council for Coordination of Intelligence.
 The Intelligence Organisation of the Islamic Revolutionary Guard Corps (IRGC-IO), established as a service-level body in 2009 from earlier IRGC intelligence functions, is the parallel intelligence service of the Revolutionary Guards, which themselves are constitutionally separate from the regular Iranian Armed Forces.

-The 1984 establishment of MOIS, the post-2009 elevation of the IRGC-IO to ministry-equivalent status following the disputed 2009 presidential election and Green Movement protests, and the 2010s expansion of IRGC influence in Iranian state security have produced a recurring institutional tension in the Iranian intelligence community — with cases on record of MOIS and IRGC-IO operating in the same operational space, occasionally with conflicting objectives.
+The 1984 establishment of MOIS, the post-2009 elevation of the IRGC-IO from a directorate-level body to a service-level intelligence organisation — widely characterised by analysts as on a par with MOIS — following the disputed 2009 presidential election and Green Movement protests, and the 2010s expansion of IRGC influence in Iranian state security have produced a recurring institutional tension in the Iranian intelligence community — with cases on record of MOIS and IRGC-IO operating in the same operational space, occasionally with conflicting objectives.
 The Iranian intelligence services have been the principal subject of Western government attribution for assassination plots against dissidents abroad, support to non-state armed actors in the region, and sustained cyber operations.

 The intelligence organisation of Iran's Islamic Revolutionary Guard Corps, elevated to ministry-equivalent status in 2009 and operating in parallel — and at times in tension — with the civilian Ministry of Intelligence.